bellapickering/bellapickering.github.io/_recipes/recipe3.markdown

 ## Method

 1. 1.Place rack in center of oven so when you bake, the meaty tops of your lobster tails will be at least 6 inches from the top heating elements.
 Preheat the oven to broil on high heat.
-2. In a small bowl, add the marinade ingredients: 1 Tbsp parsley, 2 pressed garlic cloves, 1 tsp dijon, 1/4 tsp salt, 1/8 tsp pepper, 1 1/2 Tbsp olive oil and 1 1/2 Tbsp lemon juice.
+2. In a small bowl, add the marinade ingredients:
+- 1 Tbsp parsley,
+  - 2 pressed garlic cloves,
+  - 1 tsp dijon, 1/4 tsp salt,
+  - 1/8 tsp pepper,
+  - 1 1/2 Tbsp olive oil
+  - 1 1/2 Tbsp lemon juice.
   Stir to combine.
-3. 3.Place butterflied Lobster Tails into a 9×13 or 8×12 roasting pan.
+3. 3.Place butterflied Lobster Tails into a roasting pan.
 Divide the marinade evenly over the tops of each lobster tail and dot each tail all over with 1/2 Tbsp of butter cut into smaller pieces
 4. Broil lobster tails on high 10-11 minutes (or according to the lobster tail size – see chart below).
 When done, lobster meat should be opaque and white in the center and register 145˚F on an instant read thermometer.
 Transfer lobster tails to a serving platter and garnish with fresh parsley if desired.
 5. To make the Garlic Lemon Butter: drain drippings from the roasting pan into a small saucepan and combine with remaining 2 Tbsp butter, bring to a simmer and remove from heat.
 Pour over lobster tails or divide into small ramekins and use as dipping sauce.